Best Betta Fish Plants

 Java Moss thrives under a wide range of water conditions and light intensities.
 These excellent masses can easily attach to driftwood or rocks without any substrate to thrive and grow.
 I keep the masses in my small betta aquarium because they do not grow tall or fast and do not need CO2 supplements.

-If it’s your first time growing Java Moss, you might face some challenges, as I did.
-To overcome those issues, I placed the Java Moss in direct water flow, replaced my cheap Amazon light with a Fluval Planted Plus, and started using Thrive fertilizer.
-From my experience, Java Moss can quickly take root and spread throughout the tank.
+If it’s your first time growing Java Moss, you might face some challenges, just like I did.
+To deal with those issues, place the Java Moss in direct water flow.
+If you’re using low-intensity lighting, consider replacing it with a higher-quality one.
+You may also need Thrive fertilizer to support healthy growth.
+What I have noted, Java Moss can quickly take root and spread throughout the tank.
 Any small piece that breaks off can establish itself wherever it lands.

 10. Anacharis (Egeria Densa)

-Anacharis, also known as Elodea or Brazilian Waterweed, are native to South America, Brazil, and Uruguay.
-It has long, lush green stems with numerous small, lance-shaped leaves.
+Anacharis, also known as Elodea or Brazilian Waterweed, are native to South America, Brazil and Uruguay.
+It has long, lush green stems with numerous small and lance-shaped leaves.
 Depending upon your preferences, it can grow both anchored in the substrate or floating freely in the aquarium.
 I prefer to float it with essential lighting.